rmassidda/pds19-spo/relazione.md

 - the position depends on the current velocity
 - the velocity of a particle depends on the local and global minimum

-Given this functional dependencies, it could be instead possible to benefit of a **pipeline introduction** using a *scatter* to generate a stream from a collection.
+Given this functional dependencies, it could be possible to benefit of a **pipeline introduction** using a *scatter* to generate a stream from a collection.

 ![](img/pipe.png)

 Since the user provided $f$ function can be arbitrarily complex its service time could easily become the bottleneck of the pipeline.
-The confirmation of this intuition and the evidence of other bottlenecks could emerge during the *profiling* phase after the implementation.
+The proof of this intuition and the evidence of other bottlenecks could emerge during the *profiling* phase after the implementation.
 The performance could benefit so of a **farm introduction**.

 ![](img/farm.png)